dsincubator/reprex4pm/README.md

 Create reproducible examples using tilt data and code.

+## Audience

-Audience: Project managers (PMs).
+Project managers (PMs).
 Developers should also benefit from better understanding the PMs perspective.

 ## Why?